Aliikhatami94/fin-infra/src/fin_infra/docs/fin-web-api-coverage-analysis.md

 ### Long-term Strategy

 1. **API-First Development**: Build all new dashboard features with API-first approach
-2. **Mock Data Removal**: Replace all mock data in fin-infra-web with real API calls
+2. **Mock Data Removal**: Replace all mock data in fin-web with real API calls
 3. **Comprehensive Testing**: Add acceptance tests for all new endpoints
 4. **Documentation**: Update docs/api.md with all new endpoints